iedrukhamani-ship-it/Syntax_Slayers-PhishShield/README.md

 PhishShield: Real-time Phishing URL Detector

+Team Name:- Syntax Slayers
+Team members:-
+1.)
+Gagan Chaudhary
+2.)J.Tirupati Rao
+3.)Samiksha Verma
+4.)Nomita Hirwani

+Problem Statement:- Develop a browser extension or app that can detect and block phishing websites in real-time, with a scoring system and visual alert for the user.

+Suggested Tech Stack:

+ML (Scikit-learn), React/Vanilla JS for extension, VirusTotal API, Flask backend

 What this is:
 - A Chrome extension + local Python server that detect phishing in real-time.
 - Color-coded risk, hover tips on links, auto-block dangerous pages, and “Go back/Proceed” actions.